Cannabis Curbs the Opiate Epidemic- August 03, 2017

 Progress not punishment

-The best way to help addicts is to offer them with options to reduce their intake of the deadly drugs while providing them with alternatives to manage their symptoms.
+The best way to help addicts is to offer them options to reduce their intake of deadly drugs while providing them with alternatives to manage their symptoms.

 The harm reduction theory aims to slowly wean off users of opioid consumption.
 We thus need to help addicts’ progress slowly and choose an alternative that helps them regain their health.
 This method has proved more effective than other instances when addicts have been made to give up their drugs in one day and detox.